Are we poisoning our patients?

 Some trials showing improved immune function with HES were fabricated by Boldt.

+Other experimental and clinical evidence suggests uptake of HES may result in impairment of immune function.
 Effects of colloidal resuscitation fluids on reticuloendothelial function and resistance to infection after hemorrhage.
 Clin Diagn Lab Immunol 1998;5:543–549.
 Effect of different resuscitation strategies on neutrophil activation in a swine model of hemorrhagic shock.
 Resuscitation 2004;60:91–99.

 Improvement in micro circulation is a long way from proving an outcome benefit.